Handoff from local to cloud import VideoEmbed from '@components/VideoEmbed.astro'; Local-to-cloud handoff in Warp promotes an active local Warp Agent conversation into a cloud agent run. Warp forks the conversation, snapshots your uncommitted workspace changes, and sends both to the cloud so the age

 - Add a follow-up prompt and submit.
 Enter the next message you want the cloud agent to act on.

-After you submit, the cloud agent applies your workspace snapshot and addresses your follow-up.
-The local conversation stays untouched — you can keep working in it locally or close it.
+After you submit, the cloud agent applies your workspace snapshot and responds to your follow-up.
+The local conversation is not modified, so you can keep working in it locally or close it.

-To check on the new run, open it from the Runs page in the Oz web app or the conversation panel.
+To check on the new run, open it from the Runs page in the Oz web app or the conversation panel in the Warp app.

 Troubleshooting